projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    If **Source Path** in the pop-up model is edited, the source code is generated into the edited Source Path relative to ``acrn-hypervisor``;
-   otherwise, the source code is generated into default folders and overwrite the old ones.
+   otherwise, source code is generated into default folders and overwrites the old ones.
 The board-related configuration source code is located at ``misc/vm_configs/boards/[board]/`` and the scenario-based VM configuration source code is located at